Sergey-Kit/Sergey-Kit/README.md

 - 🔭 I’m currently studying Data Science in the course of Netology [GitHub](https://github.com/netology-code/ds3-spring-2018)
 - 🤔 Now I'm learning NLP with using PySpark
 - 💬 How to reach me: [Telegram](https://t.me/ghiopinion)
+- 🤔 I’m looking for mentoring in DS.

 ## Skills
 - 👨‍💻 Python